 Lesson 1: Introduction to Military Travel Rewards Credit Cards

-This is a 5 day course designed to teach you everything I’ve learned about the credit card rewards hobby over the past 6 years and thousands of hours of research.
+This is a 5 day course designed to teach you everything I’ve learned about the credit card rewards hobby over the past 10 years and thousands of hours of research, podcasting, and writing.

-In this course I’ll provide you with everything you need to know to earn 100,000s of points, redeem them for $1,000s in travel or hotels, and how to get your annual fees completely waived on your credit cards.
+I’ll provide you with everything you need to know to earn millions of points, redeem them for $1,000s in travel or hotels, and how to get your annual fees completely waived on your credit cards. $895 annual fee cards become $0 for military families.

-The main goal is to show you how to earn at least 1-2 free vacations annually and pay no annual fees as a military servicemember!
+The main goal is to show you how to earn at least 1-2 free vacations annually and pay no annual fees as a military servicemember or military spouse!

 About Me

-I’m Spencer, an active duty Air Force officer.
 I grew up and went in college in New England.
-I am currently stationed overseas.
+I currently live OCONUS after separating from the Air Force.
 I love travelling with my wife, eating great food, and hiking wherever I can find trails.

-In the past 6 years I visited 57 countries and saw every US state except Kentucky and Nebraska.
-In the past 2 years my wife and I have earned over 1.2 million points while still saving 50% of my income.
+In the past 12 years I visited 70 countries and saw every US state.
+In the past 10 years my wife and I have earned over 3 million points while still saving >50% of my income.

 I wrote a short book on achieving financial independence in the military.
-I was also the first blogger to publicly show how active duty servicemembers could get multiple American Express Platinum cards with no annual fees.
+I was also the first publisher to publicly show how active duty servicemembers could get multiple credit cards without paying annual fees.

 The Ultimate Military Credit Cards Course

-I keep this page updated with the latest best deals and welcome bonuses.
+I keep this page updated with the latest best deals and welcome bonus offers.
 I recommend you bookmark it and return frequently, especially when you are looking for a new card to add to your portfolio.

-The offers are always changing and what wasn't a great deal last week can become this month's best bonus.
+The welcome bonus offers are always changing and what wasn't a great deal last week can become this month's best bonus.

 What is this Travel Rewards Strategy All About?